valerieniloinsigh31/footnote-app/README.md

 Install X-Frame Options=Same Origin...CORS cross origina resource sharing security feature Tells system resources are permitted to be loaded

-<b>On Heroku</b>
-Go to settings-Reveal Config Vars

-Remove DISABLE_COLLECTSTATIC config variable

-Deploy tab, scroll to end, deploy branch

-View build log to ensure all working okay

-As per future features listed - still room for a lot of development

-Django...not everything needs to be in one app
-All app logic doesn't need to be in views.py file

 # References